mzwoelfer/nextbike-city-analysis/setup/README.md

-# Nextbike Data Aggregation Setup
+# Nextbike Data Aggregation Server Setup

+Setup Nextbike Data aggregation:
-Configure a Debian Server to continuously collect and store data from the Nextbike API every minute, ready for analysis.
+Continuously collect and store data from the Nextbike API, every minute, ready for analysis.

-Use the [script](setup_aggregation_server.sh) for a Debian server, or follow the [manual instructions](#setup-your-aggregation-server-manually) below.
+- Use the [script](setup_aggregation_server.sh) to setup a Debian server
+- or follow the [manual instructions](#setup-your-aggregation-server-manually) below.

 #### Overview
 - Create a database